pratishthaa/pratishthaa.github.io/_pages/about.md

 Selected Experience
 ======

-> *(If your theme supports a timeline component, keep this as is; otherwise it still reads cleanly.)*

 ### 2023 – 2025 · Research Assistant — University of Calgary (ETHEREAL Research Lab)
 - Built XR interaction systems and the data workflow around them (session logging → cleaning → evaluation).
 - Worked with time-series hand-tracking / interaction data and developed scoring + validation methods.